-In this section, GVRP can be enabled on the switch and then it can be enabled for all ports or specific port(s) and trunking group(s).
-The multicast IP address with designated VLAN ID can be accessed from each ports.
-Figure 2.89 and Figure 2.90 below illustrate GVRP Setting and Statistics.
+In this section, GVRP can be enabled on the switchand then it can be enabled for all ports or specific port(s) and trunking group(s).
+The multicast IP address with designated VLAN ID can be accessed from each port.
+Figure 2.85 and Figure 2.86 illustrate GVRP Setting and Statistics.
 When GVRP is enabled, the switch which is an end node of a network needs to add static VLANs locally.
-Others switches can dynamically learn the rest of the VLANs configured elsewhere in the network via GVRP.
+Other switches can dynamically learn the rest of the VLANs configured elsewhere in the network via GVRP.